metalama/website/applications/memento.md

 {: .show-more }
 Show me how it works!

 The aspect, once applied, will create an internal `Memento` class to capture the state of the `Fish` class.
-The `Fish` class will also have a `SaveToMemento` method and a `RestoreMemento` to save and restore the state of the `Fish` object.
+The `Fish` class will also have a `SaveToMemento` method and a `RestoreMemento` method to save and restore the state of the `Fish` object.

 ```cs
 public partial class Fish : IMementoable